melvic-ybanez/ecena/README.md

 $ python3 ./examples/esena.py | ecena
 ```

 Note that the name of the file isn't a typo.
-It's the same name as the project Ecena is based on.
+It's the same name as an old project of mine Ecena is based on.

 ---